-While most of the preparations should done before a hurricane (things like making sure all of the gate secure and that all emergency tools and generators are working) there are still a few things that will need to be done when you know a hurricane is on the way.
+While most of the preparations should be done before a hurricane (things like making sure all of the gate secure and that all emergency tools and generators are working) there are still a few things that will need to be done when you know a hurricane is on the way.
 Put all loose objects such as jumps away or make sure they’re properly secured and won’t come loose and cause damage.
-It’s also important to turn off the electrical power, leaving it on will pose a fire risk from lightening strikes or power surges.
+It’s also important to turn off the electrical power, leaving it on will pose a fire risk from lightning strikes or power surges.

 You should have at least four days of food in reserve just in case roads are closed and you’re not able to get fresh supplies in.
-The food should be stored off of the ground and while grain should be kept in water tight containers the hay should be covered under a waterproof tarp.
+The food should be stored off of the ground and while grain should be kept in watertight containers the hay should be covered under a waterproof tarp.